SDRausty/SDRausty/README.md

 ANSWER: Were you asked to crack/break/root an Android smartphone via rooting an Android with unknown proprietary source code Android APK by the current curators of Termux!?

-THIS GITHUB ACCOUNT WAS ASKED TO DO SO MANY TIMES DURING OUR YEARS OF WORKING TOGETHER BY SOME THE CURRENT CURATORS OF TERMUX!
+THIS GITHUB ACCOUNT WAS ASKED BY TERMUX TO DO SO MANY TIMES DURING OUR YEARS OF WORKING TOGETHER BY SOME THE CURRENT CURATORS OF TERMUX!

 <p align="center">SHMEM+</p>